 The example above did not use all of the given information.
 One way to use more information is to rank each category from 1 as the most desirable to 11, the least desirable (Figure 7).
-Ranking can easily be done by hand using the data sheet.
-Students can enter the sum of the ranks for each site into a new list, which produces an overall view of how the sites ranked across the variables.
-(Student rankings might differ slightly depending on how students handle ties, etc.)
+Ranking can easily be done by hand using the data sheet then entered into a new list.
+Summing the ranks produces an overall view of how the sites ranked across the variables.

-Figure 8 illustrates the total sum of the ranks for all of the categories related to potential customers with Farragut Square top ranked (smallest sum) most often followed by Dupont Circle and Union Station.
+Figure 8 illustrates the total sum of the ranks for all of the categories related to potential customers with Dupont Circle top ranked most often followed by Farragut Square and Union Station.
 Note that summing the ranks assigns equal value to each of the variables.